ppy/osu-wiki/news/2020/2020-12-05-new-featured-artist-myukke.md

 We've grabbed hold of **20** high energy tracks for his Featured Artist listing, all of which we're sure you'll love.

 How does **MYUKKE.**'s music convert to mapping?
-The Mappers' Guild can show you how it's done with their collab mapset for [*BUNA☆SYNERGY!!!*](https://osu.ppy.sh/beatmapsets/1294640) hosted by [Realazy](https://osu.ppy.sh/users/918297).
+The Mappers' Guild can show you how it's done with their collab mapset for [*BUNA☆SYNERGY!!!*](https://osu.ppy.sh/beatmapsets/1294640) hosted by ::Realazy::{ user-id=918297 }.
 See the combination of music and mapping mastery in the preview below.

 <div align="center">
     <video width="95%" controls>